How to Cook With Green Almonds—a Fleeting Taste of Spring

-If you’ve never had them, green almonds are fuzzy green orbs filled with soft jelly-like skinless almonds—soft and delicately nutty with a wholly different texture than fully mature almonds.
+If you’ve never had them, green almonds are fuzzy orbs filled with skinless jelly-like almonds—soft and delicately nutty with a wholly different texture than fully mature almonds.
 When fresh, they can be eaten whole.
 They’re crunchy, tart, and reminiscent of unripe peaches (in a good way!).
 When the outer layer is removed, the young almonds are delicate, milky, and subtly floral and grassy.

 Where to Buy Green Almonds

-Green almonds typically pop up at farmers markets and specialty stores in early spring, and only stick around for a few weeks, so they’re an extra special treat if you can find them.
-(Here in New York, they’re available at Eataly, Kalustyan’s, and Sahadi’s.)
-They can be stored in the fridge for up to three weeks, but you'll want to be sure to taste them as time passes—the longer they sit, the more likely it is their outer husks will harden and turn bitter, in which case you’ll need to discard them and only eat the tender stones inside.
+Green almonds typically pop up at farmers markets and specialty stores in early spring but only stick around for a few weeks, so they’re an extra special treat if you can find them.
+(Here in New York City, they’re available at Eataly, Kalustyan’s, and Sahadi’s.)
+They can be stored in the fridge for up to three weeks, but you’ll want to be sure to taste them as time passes; the longer they sit, the more likely it is their outer husks will harden and turn bitter, in which case you’ll need to discard them and only eat the tender stones inside.

 How to Eat Green Almonds